 Standing in the center of Times Square in New York fills you with energy and excitement.
 New York is certainly one of the most exciting cities in the world, and while Times Square is filled with tourists, its with good reason.
 You feel as if you are in the center of the universe as massive LED screens surround the entire square.

-- 33 Best Things to Do in New York for First-Timers
+- Best Things to Do in New York City

-- Where to Stay in New York City – Complete Guide to the Best Neighborhoods
+- Where to Stay in New York City – Top Places and Hotels For All Budgets

-Go to the Top of the Burj Khalifa
+34. Go to the Top of the Burj Khalifa – Dubai

 It’s the tallest building in the world sitting amongst several other massive skyscrapers.
 Dubai is out of this world.
 With each impressive structure built, there are four more in the works.
 Going to the top of the Burj Khalifa to see the most impressive skyline on earth is the definitive bucket list item.

-Until you’ve seen Shibuya Crossing in Tokyo with your own eyes, it’s difficult to comprehend the amount of people that take this crossing every few minutes each day.
-A quarter million people cross this intersection each day.
-The best way to see this bucket list item is to go to the top of Magnet’s Mag 7 from the glassed in viewing area.
+Until you’ve seen Shibuya Crossing in Tokyo with your own eyes, it’s difficult to comprehend the number of people that take this crossing every few minutes each day.
+A quarter-million people cross this intersection each day.
+The best way to see this bucket list item is to go to the top of Magnet’s Mag 7 from the glassed-in viewing area.

 The mighty Amazon River is the largest river by water volume in the world and it is the land of legends.
 It still feels as if much of the Amazon River Basin has yet to be explored.
 When you set out on a river cruise through the Amazon, you can almost feel what it was like to be an early exploring cutting their way through the largest jungle on earth.

 Glaciers are melting fast on this planet and nowhere on earth is it more prevalent than in Greenland.
-Visit the world’s most active calving glacier in Illulisat and sail through a see of floating skyscrapers of ice.
+Visit the world’s most active calving glacier in Ilulissat and sail through a sea of floating skyscrapers of ice.
 Icebergs dwarfed our ship as we explored the west coast of Greenland on this truly magnificent bucket list adventure.

 And these are our most amazing bucket list travels on earth.
 We’ve been lucky to be able to see and do all of these bucket list adventures in our lifetime.
-As I went through this list, I cannot believe that we have experienced each and everyone of these.
-It all started by creating a dream list a decade ago, and now we have acheived travels beyond our wildest imagination.
+As I went through this list, I cannot believe that we have experienced each and every one of these.
+It all started by creating a dream list a decade ago, and now we have achieved travels beyond our wildest imagination.
 We can’t wait to add more when we can travel again.
-So start planning now, because there is a lot of living to do after COVID.